 Overview

-This page lists steps you can take and example of how to format the forward geocoding query you send to the OpenCage geocoding API.
+This page lists advice for formatting the forward geocoding query you send to the OpenCage geocoding API.
 By following these guidelines you give us the best possible chance of answering your request correctly.
 Your query is the value you specify for the parameterq

 ,